r-angeles/r-angeles.github.io/README.md

 ### Edit metadata
 Configure the metadata through navigating to `src -> _data` and modifying the files eg. `metadata.yaml`, `navigationLinks.yaml`

-OR, use Static CMS to edit `_data` on a GUI.
-(Note: does not work currently)
+OR, use Static CMS to edit `_data` on a GUI by going visiting your-site-name.gihub.io/admin

 ### CMS OAuth
 GitHub account will be used to log in to CMS.
 See the [Static CMS docs](https://www.staticcms.org/docs/github-backend) to set it up.

 Alternatively, [Git Gateway](https://docs.netlify.com/visitor-access/git-gateway/) can be used for authentication to edit files without logging in to GitHub.
-Visit the [Static CMS docs](https://www.staticcms.org/docs/add-to-your-site-cdn) for more details on setting it up (Note: The site must be hosted on [Netlify](https://www.netlify.com/) to enable it)
+Visit the [Static CMS docs](https://www.staticcms.org/docs/add-to-your-site-cdn) for more details on setting it up (Note: The site must be hosted on [Netlify](https://www.netlify.com/) first)

 ## Under the hood
 ### What's used?